-Enjoying tasty clam chowder that tastes so close to the Red Lobster’s version isn’t difficult.
+Make Red Lobster Clam Chowder at home with this easy recipe it tastes so close to the Red Lobster’s version.
 You can make our copycat recipe at home.

 Red Lobster Clam Chowder

 - 2 cups Russet potatoes (peeled and cubed into 1/2" X 1/2" pieces)

 - 2 tablespoon diced green onion the white part only

 - 2 cans (6.5 ounce) minced clams (reserve juice)

 - 1/2 cup whole milk

 - fresh parsley (minced for garnish)